drhayes/drhayes.io/src/now.md

 ## Music

-ON REPEAT: [MAYDAY by TheFatRat featuring Laura Brehm][mayday]
+ON REPEAT: Abacab, by Genesis

 Lately.

-* TheFatRat.
-* Daniel Deluxe.
+* My Life With The Thrill Kill Kult
-* John Carpenter.
+* Mind.in.a.box
-* Instrumental Gunship.
-Not sure how I feel about Gunship.
 * Rez soundtrack, just so bangin'.

 Always.